Hayes and San Diego host Portland State - WTOP News

 San Diego; Friday, 10 p.m.
 EST

-BOTTOM LINE: San Diego hosts the Portland State Vikings after PJ Hayes scored 23 points in San Diego’s 89-84 victory over the Arizona State Sun Devils.
+BOTTOM LINE: San Diego hosts the Portland State Vikings after PJ Hayes scored 23 points in San Diego’s 89-84 win against the Arizona State Sun Devils.

-The Toreros are 6-0 on their home court.
+The Toreros have gone 6-0 at home.
 San Diego is eighth in the WCC with 12.9 assists per game led by Wayne McKinney III averaging 2.9.

-The Vikings have gone 3-1 away from home.
-Portland State is second in the Big Sky with 9.8 offensive rebounds per game led by Kaelen Allen averaging 2.1.
+The Vikings are 3-1 on the road.
+Portland State ranks fourth in the Big Sky with 14.4 assists per game led by Jorell Saterfield averaging 3.0.

-San Diego averages 73.6 points, 7.4 more per game than the 66.2 Portland State gives up.
-Portland State averages 7.9 made 3-pointers per game this season, 0.6 more makes per game than San Diego allows.
+San Diego is shooting 43.7% from the field this season, 0.8 percentage points higher than the 42.9% Portland State allows to opponents.
+Portland State has shot at a 43.1% rate from the field this season, 0.9 percentage points less than the 44.0% shooting opponents of San Diego have averaged.

-TOP PERFORMERS: Deuce Turner is shooting 45.2% and averaging 14.2 points for the Toreros.
-Hayes is averaging 1.9 made 3-pointers over the last 10 games for San Diego.
+TOP PERFORMERS: McKinney is averaging 13.3 points and 1.6 steals for the Toreros.
+Deuce Turner is averaging 14.3 points over the last 10 games for San Diego.

-Allen is averaging 10.5 points and 6.2 rebounds for the Vikings.
-Jorell Saterfield is averaging 10.4 points for Portland State.
+Kaelen Allen is scoring 10.5 points per game and averaging 6.2 rebounds for the Vikings.
+Saterfield is averaging 10.4 points for Portland State.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.